G33R0Y/FishersFriend/README.md

 5. **Human Reaction Time:**
    - Toggle the "Human Catch Rate" checkbox to make the bot miss some fishes.
    - (gets accomplished by setting a random delay between 1-5 seconds before the Right-Click)
-   - if delay is over 4s the fish will get away
+   - If delay is over 4s the fish will get away
-   - IF BUTTON IS NOT CHECKED the delay is between 1-3 seconds which is still a realistic human reaction time
+   - IF BUTTON IS NOT CHECKED: The delay is between 1-3 seconds which is still a realistic human reaction time

 6. **Random Actions:**
    - Enable the "Random Actions" checkbox to perform random in-game actions between the main catching loop (random after 1-15 catching loops).